trshpnd/dribbblish-adblock/README.md

 ## Dribbblish-adblock

-My fork of spicetify's "Dribbblish" theme with some adblock features patched from Daksh777/SpotifyNoPremium.
+My fork of spicetify's "Dribbblish" theme with some adblock features patched from Daksh777's [SpotifyNoPremium](https://github.com/Daksh777/SpotifyNoPremium).

 It also features a chill version of gruvbox colorscheme, with less reds :)

-For an even better "tracker-free" experience, try it along with spotify-adblock. (abba23/spotify-adblock)
+For an even better "tracker-free" experience, try it along with abba23's [spotify-adblock](https://github.com/abba23/spotify-adblock).

 **_This build was tested on linux only._